 \section{Conclusion}

 This work introduces a novel fourth-order telegraph diffusion model designed to address the challenges of multiplicative speckle noise in image denoising.
 The proposed model effectively balances noise reduction and feature preservation, mitigating common issues such as staircase artifacts that are prevalent in second-order models.
-Through extensive numerical simulations, the model demonstrates superior performance in maintaining intricate details like contours and textures while efficiently suppressing noise.
-The results highlight the model's ability to outperform existing state-of-the-art second order pde based image despeckling, particularly in applications involving noisy SAR images.
-Future research could focus on developing more efficient numerical methods to reduce computational time without compromising the model's performance.
-Overall, the fourth-order PDE model represents a significant advancement in image restoration, offering a robust solution for handling noisy images in various real-world applications.
+Through extensive numerical simulations, the model demonstrates superior performance in maintaining intricate details such as contours and textures while efficiently suppressing noise.
+The results highlight the model's to existing state-of-the-art second-order, particularly in applications involving noisy SAR images.
+Also, we prove the well-posedness of the proposed model.
+Overall, the fourth-order PDE model represents a significant advancement in image despeckling, offering a robust solution for handling noisy images in various real-world applications.

 \textbf{Author Declaration} \\ The authors declare that there are no conflicts of interest.

 \textbf{Data Availability} \\ The data that support the findings of this study are available from the corresponding author upon reasonable request.